 ?
 From the Twitter community

-I also realized that this technique meant any Preference Pane could be opened by finding the actual file in the system library for it and asked where they were located – Ayden Panhuyzen helped out with the answer, so I’ll have to turn this into a set of shortcuts myself soon ??♂️:
+I realized that my previous Passwords technique meant any Preference Pane could be opened by finding the actual file in the system library for it and asked where they were located – Ayden Panhuyzen helped out with the answer, so I’ll have to turn this into a set of shortcuts myself soon ??♂️:

 They should be in /System/Library/PreferencePanes and /Library/PreferencePanes (3rd-party) for system-wide.
 User-specific ones in ~/Library/PreferencePanes